pvginkel/Microsoft.CodeAnalysis.CSharp.PatternMatching/README.md

 Once you've built up the tree, you can call `IsMatch` on the root node to see whether the `SyntaxNode` tree matches the `PatternNode` tree.
 Only if all patterns you provided match exactly, will it return true.

 One other thing that's going on is the lambda expression in the `P.Argument()` call.
 Every pattern takes an optional `Action<T>` callback, where `T` is the type of `SyntaxNode` being matched.
 You can use this to, in very specific places, have callbacks run.
 In the above example, this is used to get the text argument to the `Console.WriteLine` call.
-These callbacks will be executed every time a `PatternNode`, including all its descendants, match.
-This means that it's possible that a callback is run without the whole tree being matched.
-This means that a callback may be run even of `IsMatch` returns false.
+Note that callbacks will only be run if the whole tree matches.
+This is done by implementing `IsMatch` in two two phases: first it walks the tree to see whether it's a match and only when the complete tree matches, it's walked again to run any callbacks.

 The `IsMatch` method takes a second, optional, `SemanticModel` parameter.
 This is necessary for patterns that work with symbols.
 There is a pattern `AnySymbolPattern` that checks whether an expression resolves to a symbol and gives that to the callback.
 A second pattern is the `SymbolPattern` which takes a symbol and checks whether the expression matches that symbol.
 If you have any of these patterns in your tree, you need to provide the `SemanticModel` argument to the `IsMatch` method.

+### Matching groups of nodes

+There are a few specialized patterns that match a group of nodes:

+* `AnyExpressionPattern` will match any node that inherits from `ExpressionSyntax`;
+* `AnyLambdaExpressionPattern` will match both a `ParenthesizedLambdaExpressionSyntax` and a `SimpleLambdaExpressionSyntax`;
+* `AnyStatementPattern` will match any node that inherits from `StatementSyntax`;
+* `AnySymbolPattern` will match any expression that resolves into a symbol and passes the symbol into the callback;
+* `AnyTypePattern` will match any node that inherits from `TypeSyntax`;
+* `NullExpressionPattern` will match expressions that are `null`;
+* `NullStatementPattern` will match statements that are `null`;
+* `SingleStatementPattern` will match nodes that are either a `StatementSyntax` or a `BlockSyntax` with a single statement;
+* `VarTypePattern` will match any `TypeSyntax` that denotes the `var` type.

 ### Matching multiple nodes